-- -severely disabled or permanently ill and under the age of 18.
-At least the minimum amount of old age pension is paid if the claim is based on the own right of the claimant.
-The amount paid is higher than the minimum old age pension: in 2016 29,500 HUF; 2017 31,000 HUF; 2018 32,600 HUF; 2019 37,490 HUF per month. - Those nursing severely disabled person in need of increased care are provided with a higher amount of nursing allowance: normally higher by 30 per cent than the normal nursing allowance. - -In case of nursing a permanently ill person above 18 years of age, the nursing fee is provided by the local government on a discretionary basis.
+-severely disabled or permanently ill and under the age of 18.
+At least the minimum amount of old age pension is paid (in 2014) if the claim is based on the own right of the claimant.
+The amount paid is higher than the minimum old age pension from 2015: 29,500 HUF per month.

+- Those nursing severely disabled person in need of increased care are provided with a higher amount of nursing allowance: normally higher by 30 per cent than the normal nursing allowance.

+-In case of nursing a permanently ill person above 18 years of age, the nursing fee is provided by the local government on a discretionary basis.
 The amount is fully financed by the local government's budget and it corresponds to the 80% of the normal nursing fee allowance.